yash264/Rozgaar/README.md

 1. Build a dynamic web application facilitating real time form submission.
 2. Developed a platform where admin can create a form.
 3. Provides a dynamic feature where admin can see the total registered application.
-4. Implement JWT token to ensure security and current logged in user data.
+4. Implement JWT token to ensure security and shows current logged in user data.
 5. Designed a visual system to sent email upon successful registration.
 6. Makes a option such user can also upload his profile photo within a certain range.
 7. Created a feature that seperates the notification and past application.